A-Hoenig/Project-One/README.md

 #### The Gallery Page

-The gallery page is once again designed to put the pictures first.
+The gallery page is designed to put the pictures first on a clean well ordered canvas.
 Only minimal margins are used to allow maximum content.
-Media queries dynamically adjust the number of columns as more screensize becomes available.
+The columns dynamically adjust using HTML flex properties to adjust to all screen sizes.
 For phone displays only a single column is used with each picture taking up the full width.
-On the largest screen, 4 columns are used to fill the screen with images.

 A simple white border is used as a mouse over effect to highlight a specific picture the user is interested in.